Modules for course N3CR | MSC/IMGT10

 These were the modules for this course in the 2017–18 academic year.

 - ASB-4403: Int'l Financial Markets (15) An overview of financial markets and instruments; Review of the concepts of risk and return; Portfolio theory and diversification; The capital asset pricing model; Other asset pricing models; Efficient markets, behavioural finance and anomalies; Hedging, speculation and arbitrage; Foreign exchange and derivative markets; Option characteristics and option pricing; Forwards, futures and swaps.

 - ASB-4405: Int'l Financial Management (15) The financial management of multinational companies (MNCs).
 The macroeconomic, fiscal, currency and political environments.
 Determinants of exchange rates, and purchasing power and interest rate parity.
 Management of exchange rate exposure through forwards, options.
 Corporate financing decisions and the role of the global financial markets.
 Cost of capital and performance evaluation; capital investment appraisal.
 Working capital management and the positioning of funds in the MNC.

-- ASB-4416: Financial Modelling (15) Valuation of financial cash flows and rates of return; Expected return models and event studies in finance; The Law of One Price in finance and pricing financial claims via arbitrage; Portfolio theory and the modelling of investment portfolios; Value at Risk; Bootstrap methods; Brownian motion; Monte Carlo methods in finance; Pricing financial claims via replication and Black-Scholes option pricing.
+- ASB-4416: Credit Risk Analytics (15) Valuation of financial cash flows and rates of return; Expected return models and event studies in finance; The Law of One Price in finance and pricing financial claims via arbitrage; Portfolio theory and the modelling of investment portfolios; Value at Risk; Bootstrap methods; Brownian motion; Monte Carlo methods in finance; Pricing financial claims via replication and Black-Scholes option pricing.

 - ASB-4601: Research Methods (15) Describing and summarising data; Probability and probability distributions; Principles of statistical inference; Correlation and regression analysis; Regression models for panel data.